-The proposed project and variants will be evaluated for compliance with the San Francisco Planning Code requirements.
+The proposed project scenarios and variants will be evaluated for compliance with the San Francisco Planning Code requirements.
 The Planning Code Compliance evaluates consistency with off-street vehicle parking spaces, car share parking spaces, freight loading spaces, and bicycle parking and amenities.
-Planning Code Compliance Checklists for the proposed project and variants will be included as an appendix.
+Planning Code Compliance Checklists for the proposed project scenarios and variants will be included as an appendixin the administrative record.